Kendjam Lodge - Brazil

 Guides: For every two anglers, there is a professional English-speaking fly fishing guide and a Kayapo-local native guide.

-Fishing licenses are included in your package.
+Fishing License: is included in your package.

-Outcamps: There are two new outcamps, one on an upper beat of the Iriri River and one at the lower end.
+Out Camps: There are two new outcamps, one on an upper beat of the Iriri River and one at the lower end.
 This allows anglers access to an amazing area rarely fished before and increases your fishing time each day.
 Each outcamp accommodates two anglers.

-Fishing program: The Iriri River is divided into a number of beats that anglers rotate between.
+Fishing Program: The Iriri River is divided into a number of beats that anglers rotate between.
 All of the beats have plenty of both wade fishing and boat fishing opportunities.
 For those intent on sight fishing, time spent on foot exploring coves and braids proves particularly productive.

 Kendjam Lodge - Deluxe Tent Camp

 The camp is located about 28 miles downstream from the Kendjam community, on a sandy beach area overlooking a gorgeous pool on the Iriri River.
 Accommodations are four,

 and each tent has 110-volt plugs.
-You may charge batteries and use an electric shave.
-For the more adventurous,
+You may charge batteries and use an electric shaver.

 Meals: A dedicated chef prepares American meals and regional favorites.
 Dinners feature a mix of pasta dishes, chicken, steak, or pork.
 Bottled water, coffee, and juices are provided.
 Complimentary wine and beer are available at the Lodge with appetizers and dinner.